tomek-f/simple-load-script/README.md

   });
 ```

-Load more scripts (Promise.all) - objects and urls (no url-object pairs allowed), callback must be unique names
+Load more scripts (Promise.all) - objects and urls, callback must be unique names

 ```js
 var loadScripts = require('simple-load-script').all;